knucklesuganda/py_assimilator/docs/tutorial/important.md

 ### Indirect coding style
 - You do not import any functions from assimilator, every useful thing is directly in the pattern.
-- You do not use anything from external libraries(except for pattern creation) in your code.
+- You do not use anything from external providers(except for pattern creation) in your code.
 You only use our patterns.

 Indirect coding example:
 ```Python